"Because they think they have more thinking in their head," says Patrick, age 5.

 "Some people just don't know what inner peace is," says Savannah, 8.
 "Maybe it's just that they are so rushed.
 If people could slow down, maybe it would help."

-In the midst of blaring trumpets, trombones and saxophones, the late big band leader Count Basie sometimes sat watching from his piano as though he were a spectator.
-I remember how he delighted in striking a single note that would send his audiences through the roof because it was so perfect.
+In the midst of blaring trumpets, trombones and saxophones, the late Count Basie sometimes sat watching from his piano as though he were a spectator.
+He delighted in striking a single note that would send his audiences through the roof because it was so perfect.

 Someone should develop a 12-step program called "Noise Addicts Anonymous."
-This program would help people withdraw from the constant noise of televisions, radios, stereos and telephones.
-The average American watches more than four hours of television a day.
+This program would help people withdraw from the constant noise of televisions, radios, stereos, phones and computer games.

 "Some people do not have inner peace because they have so much anger in them," says Valerie, 10.